 Statistically, this would appear not to be a big change.
 However, coupled with the number of decisions during that same period must be different.
 It’s easy to follow one decision a month.
 That’s different when you have to follow several a month.

 I also noticed though this is not shown in the data, that the PDPC has more regularly used short case summaries these days.
 (See this example)

 What do I think?
 The ground is shifting.
 A release schedule of 1 per month is great for studying particular decisions and jurisprudential concepts.
 A more regular schedule with several decisions is not conducive to studies but shows that enforcement has been a key focus.

 C. More evidence of a shift in enforcement priorities by the PDPC?

 In a previous post, I mused over whether the PDPC was now focusing on punishing companies which do not have data protection officers or policies.
 I even wondered whether there is a going rate of penalties for not appointing a DPO.

 For the record, I do not think that the PDPC’s role in publishing decisions to educate the public is done.
-Many grey areas still persist with regard to what does “reasonable” mean or what exactly does the PDPC require organisations for third party diligence.
+Many grey areas still persist with regard to what “reasonable” means or what exactly the PDPC require organisations for third party diligence.

 A new challenge for 2020

 What do these budding trends mean?
-If the PDPC is indeed moving away from exploring the concepts of personal data through publishing decision, and issuing short notes on enforcement instead, it becomes even more important to be able to suss out trends and analysis.
-Data Protection Officers have a lot of materials courtesy of the PDPC and the ever expanding courses offered.
-However, the ability to analyze the messages coming out from enforcement, to priorities which actions a DPO should focus on in order to protect their organizations, may be elusive.
+If the PDPC is indeed moving away from exploring the concepts of personal data through publishing decisions, and issuing short notes on enforcement instead, it becomes even more important to be able to suss out trends and analysis.
+Data Protection Officers have a lot of materials courtesy of the PDPC and the ever-expanding courses offered.
+However, the ability to analyze the messages coming out from enforcement, to prioritise which actions a DPO should focus on in order to protect their organizations, may be elusive.